Leonard Kaprielian Grants

 The Sausalito Art Festival Foundation: Supporting the Young Artists of Tomorrow

 The SAFF Scholarship Program supports the mission of the Sausalito Art Festival Foundation to encourage, promote, and support the arts for the community.
-Several scholarships, totaling $20,000, are awarded annually to graduating high school seniors and to current enrolled college students.
+Four $5000 scholarships totaling $20,000 are awarded annually to graduating high school seniors and to current enrolled college students.

 - Scholars must be U.S. Citizens or a Permanent Resident Alien cardholders and be eligible to receive Federal Financial Aid for Education at an accredited college, university, or other institution of higher learning.